 In addition, a self-care wheel assessment can be a helpful tool for tracking your progress and making adjustments as needed.
 You can revisit the self-care wheel periodically to assess your self-care routine and determine if any changes need to be made.

-Overall, a self-care wheel assessment is a useful tool for improving your self-care practices and enhancing your overall well-being.
-Here are some ways you can practice self-care in the key areas in your life:
+Overall, a self-care wheel assessment is useful for improving your self-care practices and overall well-being.
+Here are some ways you can practice self-care in the key areas of your life:

 - Exercise regularly

 - Practice good hygiene